Skip to content

 These roams are offered by donation; they are one way I try to be able to afford to continue living in San Francisco as a zen priest!

 I know Meetup is notorious for no-shows and late changes of rsvp.
-I am not as strict as other organisers (and we do talk to each other!), but I do pay attention to those who regularly drop off or no-show, and there are consequences for recidivists, as it is discourteous for others who would like to attend.
-I have informed several people that they will not be welcome on future roams as their attendance record was so dismal.
-Please sign up with a real intention to show up.
+I am not as strict as other organisers (and we do talk to each other!), but I do pay attention to those who regularly drop off or no-show; it is disrespectful for people who are on the wait list who would like to come.

 Upcoming events